 - Reading slowly and below the expected age level

 - Making mistakes when reading loud and avoiding reading activities

 - Difficulty remembering and carrying out a sequence

-- Difficulty and confusion in seeing or even hearing similarities and differences in letters and words
+- Difficulty in seeing or hearing similarities and differences in letters and words

 - Confusing the order of letters in words

-- Confusion over letters that look similar (e.g. writing ‘b’ instead of ‘d’)
+- Confusing letters that look similar (e.g. writing ‘b’ instead of ‘d’)

 - Difficulty in processing, understanding and communicating what is heard

 - Difficulty browsing, scanning, or proof-reading written text

 - Difficulty in taking notes and copying from a board